dev-l-k/DevOS/README.md

 DevOS uses JavaScript to control the interactive parts of the interface.
 Applications can be opened as windows, and users can move them around the desktop.

-The project uses event listeners to detect user actions such as clicking, dragging, and touching elements.
-CSS positioning is used to place and manage windows on the screen.

-## What I Learned

-While building DevOS, I learned more about:

-- DOM manipulation
-- JavaScript event handling
-- Mouse and touch events
-- CSS positioning
-- Responsive web design
-- Creating interactive user interfaces

 ## Live Link
 https://os.devlkakkoth.me